jhlFloyd/mineSwap/README.md

 The purpose of this repository is to provide documentation on the steps in creation of this project, both the scripting and the hardware implementations.
-As a personal / learning project, my main goal is to understand the overall process of creation and documentation of projects in this vein.
-Hopeufll
+As a personal / learning project, my main goal is to understand the overall process of creation and documentation of projects.